qua-platform/qua-libs/examples/multi-qubit/multiplexed-multilevel-NN-discriminator/readme.md

 - The way the time calibrator is written now assumes that the component with the phase ahead goes into 'out1'.

 #### DC offset calibration
-There's a DC component in different setups.
+There's a DC component in different setups on the ADCs.
 We need to take that into account in our programs.
 The DCoffsetCalibrator class does that automatically.
+That means the DC offset on the analog inputs is measured automatically for each given controller, and the configuration instance is updated accordingly.
+One has the option to choose whether to calibrate the offset when running different parts of the program.
+- NOTE: the calibrator assumes that when nothing (zero amplitude pulse) is played the analog inputs (ADC values) should also be zero (up to noise)